thiagopaiva99/laravel-admin-generator/README.md

 # THE USERS CRUD
 The CRUD of users was generated when we ran the first migrate, as we already have the user table I left CRUD users ready !!!
 Enjoy!!!

+# LICENSE
+This project has an MIT license, because we <3 Open Source!